One of cycling’s many benefits is that it gives you a chance to spend time outside.

 - Dark clothes: This tip is all about visibility.
 Even if you're wearing a visibility vest over your outfit, steer clear of dark hues, which are hard to see.
 Opt for light, bright colors that pedestrians and drivers can spot clearly.

 - Improper footwear: "Proper" footwear depends in part on what kind of bike you ride.
-If you ride a road bike, you should only wear cycling shoes with cleats that clip into the pedals, for example.
+Velotric ebikes are designed for everyday use, not competing, so you can wear your regular cool sneakers or cycling-safe work shoes.
 There are also special shoes made for mountain biking.
-Even if you're just riding a casual city bike, at least wear closed-toed shoes to protect your feet.
+Even if you're just riding a casual city ebike, at least wear closed-toed shoes to protect your feet.

 - Underwear (under Lycra*): Bet you didn't see this one coming!
-This cycling fashion don't applies specifically if you're wearing Lycra bike shorts.
+This cycling fashion faux pas applies specifically if you're wearing Lycra bike shorts.
 Wearing underwear underneath the shorts can result in uncomfortable rubbing and chafing.
 The undergarments can also trap microbes.
-Strange as it may seem, some experts recommend going commando under bike shorts!
+Strange as it may seem, some experts recommend going commando under bike shorts.

 Start with a thin, snug base layer made of a synthetic moisture-wicking fabric designed to keep sweat from settling on your skin.